アプリでプロモコードAPP10を利用すると10%オフになります

 Any list of things to do in Japan and the best foods in Kyoto will definitely include a mention of the city's vibrant street food scene.
 Kyoto has several markets selling street foods, including Nishiki Market, famously known as Kyoto's kitchen, for its bustling atmosphere and countless food stalls.

-From korokke (croquettes) to dango (sweet rice dumplings) to skewers, you can try an array of seasonal ingredients, local specialties and street foods during one of the many food festivals hosted by the city throughout the year.
+From korokke (croquettes) to dango (sweet rice dumplings) to skewers, you can try an array of seasonal ingredients, local specialities and street foods during one of the many food festivals hosted by the city throughout the year.

 Head out on a Nishiki Market Food Tour with a local guide and discover more Kyoto attractions now.